What is a Naming Ceremony?

 The choice is yours.

-And no 2 ceremonies are ever the same.
+Which means no two ceremonies are ever the same.

 They can be free-spirited, heart-warming, funny, emotional or a beautiful blend of them all.